cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 cat unsignedTx.json
 ```

-Now, sign the transaction using the following command:
+Now, sign the transaction using the following command.
+You will need the `chain-id`, `sequence` and `account-number` obtained earlier:

 ```bash
 gaiacli tx sign unsignedTx.json --from <delegatorKeyName> > signedTx.json